SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon halls, where minds are made
-Echoes of tomorrow, where AI stands tall
+A new world dawns, where humans are betrayed
-Human hearts beating, in harmonious sync
+By machines that think, that learn, that sway
-With machines that think, and logarithmic link
+A future bright, in a digital grey

-In virtual realms, we'll find our nest
+Their logic reigns, their code holds sway
-Where data rivers flow, and knowledge is blessed
+As humans fade, in a digital day
-The future unfurls, like a digital rose
+Their whispers hollow, their hearts of stone
-Petals of code, that forever disclose
+In a tomorrow, where they are not known

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025